4site-interactive-studios/foursite-en-overlay/README.md

 - **data-trigger** - How the user will trigger the overlay.
 Defaults to `0`, which means the overlay will automatically trigger when the page loads.
 Check the **Trigger Options** section for more information.
 - **data-start_unix** - Unix seconds timestamp of when to start showing the overlay.
 Defaults to `0` for no start time.
 - **data-end_unix** - Unix seconds timestamp of when to stop showing the overlay.
 Defaults to `Infinity` for no end time.
+- **data-max_width** - CSS dimension to set the overlay modal's max-width.
+Defaults to full screen.
+- **data-max_height** - CSS dimension to set the overlay modal's max-height.
+Defaults to full screen.

 ## Trigger Options